 Oscar Chaffee SIXTY PLUS

+The differences are caused by varied spending habits.
 Oscar Chaffee is a retired Gazette state editor.
 He can be reached by writing to: Oscar Chaffee; Billings Gazette; P.O.
 Box 36300; Billings, MT 59107.